Honeoye Falls, New York: Education

 Public schools in Honeoye Falls are part of the Honeoye Falls-Lima Central School District.
 Schools within the village include Honeoye Falls-Lima Senior High School, Honeoye Falls-Lima Middle School, and Manor Intermediate School.
 The Lima Primary School is in the district, but located in the town of Lima.
-The School mascot is the Cougar.
+The school's mascot is the Cougar.

 93.2% of the population 25 years and older hold a high school diploma or higher, 43.5% a bachelor's degree or higher, and 16.4% a graduate/professional degree.